 Today, I came across an interesting research paper written by Sarah Gripshover and Ellen Markman, from Stanford University.
 They conducted some experiments to assert if children would eat more types of fruits/vegetables if they understood the importance of it.
 Understanding the importance of a rich diet is actually a complex cognitive function.
 You have to understand what are nutrients, that nutrients are found in food (although we can’t see them), that different food has different nutrients, that we need different nutrients for our body to function, etc. A child does not know all of that.
 Therefore, telling them that they need to eat broccoli **and carrot is, to their comprehension, totally arbitrary.
 The research findings show that indeed, if we give children a simplified model of nutrients and digestion, they will not only understand it but also act differently, eating more diversely by their own initiative.

 Each person has their own mental model of understanding the world.
 We know that if we drop an object it will fall, because that is how we model the world.
-Our models constantly update according to what we learn and experience (in fact, learning might be merely this, altering our world models as our previous conceptions don’t match reality).
+Our models constantly update according to what we learn and experience (learning might be merely this, altering our world models as our previous conceptions don’t match reality).
 We also make our decisions based on our models.
 I decide not to leave my glass of water close to the border of the table because I know that it could fall down and break.
 If my model of the world didn’t include gravity, I would act differently.
-In other words: what we know impact what we do.
-It seems obvious.
+In other words: what we know impacts what we do, even for little children.

 I would love to conduct this experiment: take two airplanes, ready to take off.
 In one of them, give the usual instructions.
 In the other, don’t give any instructions at all, but explain people that the airplane might loose altitude suddenly and project every loose object to its ceiling; and that the position in which we find ourselves during a possible impact affects how it will be absorbed by our body.
-Then explain that we have a button to put our seatbacks in different positions and that we have a seatbelt at our disposal.
+I’m not even sure that is really the reason, but its convincing to me.
+Then explain that we have a button to put our seat backs in different positions and that we have a seatbelt at our disposal.

 Leave a comment